cucumber/cucumber.ml/README.md

 `execute` is called, the library will read the command line arguments for feature files.
 The user of the library does not need to specify command line options as the library will read them itself to determine what feature files an other things to run.
-At the present time, it will only run one feature file.
-This will change in future versions as more features are added (see WARNING above).

 ```ocaml
 type world = { foo : bool }